 Why Do I Have a Leaky Bladder?

-Normally, the muscles in the bladder work together with the pelvic nerves to control urination.
+Normally, the bladder muscles work together with the pelvic nerves to control urination.
 The pelvic nerves can sense when the bladder is already full of urine.
-The pelvic muscles in your urethra is responsible for holding in the fluids until you are safe to pee in the bathroom.
+The pelvic muscles in your urethra are responsible for holding in the fluids until you are safe to pee in the bathroom.
 What happens with incontinence in women is that the pelvic floor weakens because of physical problems or underlying medical conditions.

 Some women experience incontinence after giving birth, like me.

-Childbirth can weaken our pelvic floor muscles, which result to overactive bladder.
+Childbirth can weaken our pelvic floor muscles, which results in an overactive bladder.
 A leaky bladder worsens for women who have multiple deliveries.
-This is especially true for women who have delivered large babies, or if they had a long period of pushing during delivery.
+This is especially true for women who have delivered large babies or if they had a long period of pushing during delivery.
 If assisted delivery was performed, especially using forceps, it will also increase the possibility of incontinence.
-Use of forceps can damage the nerves that control our bladder.
+The use of forceps can damage the nerves that control our bladder.